-Display these posters in your classroom as a visual reminder for how students can make a difference- every day.
-In addition to ideas for spreading kindness, they’ll learn different strategies to stop bullying when they see it.
+Display these posters in your classroom as a visual reminder for how students can make a difference every day.
+In addition to ideas for spreading kindness, students will learn different strategies to stop bullying when they see it.

 Lesson 1: Understand what it means to be an Upstander.

-This first lesson helps kids brainstorm what they already think and know about Upstanding.
-Then, it moves into building the schema they need to develop the compassion and empathy it takes to become Upstanders.
+This first lesson helps kids brainstorm what they already think and know about upstanding.
+Then, it moves into building the background they need to develop the compassion and empathy it takes to become Upstanders.

 Once students understand what it means to be an Upstander, work with them to develop a pledge they can stand by.
 The more ownership kids have in the process, the more likely they are to follow through.

 Lesson 4: Use literature to deepen students’ understanding of bullying prevention.